 La-Central-Bronx

-Hudson Cos.
-BRP Receive $343M in Financing for South Bronx Affordable Housing Project
+Hudson Cos., BRP Receive $343M in Financing for South Bronx Affordable Housing Project

 by Taylor Williams

-NEW YORK CITY — A partnership between locally based owner-operators, The Hudson Cos. and BRP Cos., has received $343 million in financing for Phase II of La Central, an multifamily project in the South Bronx that will add 420 affordable and supportive housing units to the local supply.
+NEW YORK CITY — A partnership between locally based owner-operators, The Hudson Cos. and BRP Cos., has received $343 million in financing for Phase II of La Central, a multifamily project in the South Bronx that will add 420 affordable and supportive housing units to the local supply.

-The second phase will encompass Building C (166 units) and Building E (254 units), which will rise 13 and 26 stories, respectively, and house one-, two, three- and four-bedroom units that will be reserved for households earning between 30 and 80 percent of the area median income.
+The second phase will encompass Building C (166 units) and Building E (254 units), which will rise 13 and 26 stories, respectively, and house one-, two-, three- and four-bedroom units that will be reserved for households earning between 30 and 80 percent of the area median income.
 In addition, Phase II, which is slated for a 2028 completion, will include 1,567 square feet of commercial space, 13,000 square feet of community space and 7,134 square feet of public garden space.
 Building C will be constructed to meet Passive House standards, operating entirely on electricity to eliminate carbon emissions, while Building E will be built to achieve LEED Gold certification.

 Following completion of Phase II, La Central will comprise more than 1,000 units across five buildings.
 Buildings A and B, which opened in 2021, house nearly 500 affordable apartments between them, and Building A is also home to a YMCA.
 Building D, completed in 2019, has 160 supportive and low-income apartments.
 Funding for Phase II stems from a range of public and private financing sources, including tax-exempt bonds from the New York City Housing Development Corp. and Low-Income Housing Tax Credits that are syndicated by Red Stone Equity Partners.